 The arrival of a baby is the most wonderful experience in a woman’s life; however, giving birth can also take a toll on her body.
-While you want to make sure that things run smoothly for your new born, you will also need to ensure their well-being and health.
-You will have to sleep well, eat healthy and manage your weight.
+While you want to make sure that things run smoothly for your newborn, you will also need to ensure their well-being and health.
+You will have to sleep well, eat healthily and manage your weight.
 Besides dealing with these, you will also need to work on getting back your pelvic muscles to pre-baby strength.

 Kegel exercises are beneficial when you’re pregnant and continue to offer benefits after the birth of the child.
 It is an exercise for your insides.

 Kegel exercises after childbirth are needed for healing the weakened, strained or damaged pelvic muscles from pushing the baby through the birth canal.
 Sometimes your vagina’s muscles, cervix and uterus might get torn in the process of delivery or your doctor may have performed episiotomy – i.e. cut the perineum to ease the birth process.
 These muscles need to be healed and strengthened to avoid health issues in the long term.
 Kegels will increase the blood circulation to these areas and fasten the healing process.

 2. Bladder Control Post-delivery